dadrasarmin/rnaseq_quantification_kallisto_pipeline/demo/Demo.md

 ## Follow the protocol

-I know the strandness of these samples, but let's say I am agnostic.
+I know the strandness of these samples, but let's assume I am agnostic.
 Therefore, I should first perform the strandness check and then the quantification steps.

 1. In my project folder, I create a folder called `strandness` and copy files of one sample (2 files) in that folder.
 2. I move to the subfolder `rnaseq_quantification_kallisto_pipeline/strandness/` and create a copy of `Snakefile_PE` and name it `Snakefile`.
 Then, I modify the lines above the hashtags as mentioned in the tutorial and submit the job via Slurm (or run it locally).